axiomiety/axiomiety.github.io/articles/misc_freebsd-vm128.markdown

     # swapon /dev/gpt/gptswap

 and voila!
-The installer will continue and use the swap partition as and when required.
+The installer will continue and use the swap partition as and when required (yep, that was the tricky bit).

+Once the install is complete you will be ask whether you want to be dropped into a shell.
+Again the answer is yes - this time because `/etc/fstab` hasn't been created for you.
+Just open up `vi` and:

+    /dev/gpt/gptswap        none    swap    sw      0       0
+    /dev/gpt/gptroot        /       ufs     rw      1       1

+Type `exit` once done and restart. all done!

 _`gpart` help found from [wonkity](http://www.wonkity.com/~wblock/docs/html/disksetup.html)_